-2. In order to expedite proceedings, plaintiff's counsel must (except in exceptional circumstances to be described in moving papers) provide at least 24-hour advance notice of filing a protest case to:

-(a) the Department of Justice, Commercial Litigation Branch, Civil Division;

-(b) the Clerk, United States Court of Federal Claims;

-(c) the procuring agency's contracting officer by facsimile transmission only; and

-(d) the apparently successful bidder/offeror (in cases where there has been an award and plaintiff has received notice of the identity of the awardee).
+- 2. In order to expedite proceedings, plaintiff's counsel must (except in exceptional circumstances to be described in moving papers) provide at least 24-hour advance notice of filing a protest case to: - (a) the Department of Justice, Commercial Litigation Branch, Civil Division; - (b) the clerk, United States Court of Federal Claims; - (c) the procuring agency's contracting officer by facsimile transmission only; and - (d) the apparently successful bidder/offeror (in cases where there has been an award and plaintiff has received notice of the identity of the awardee).

-Such notice must be provided by e-mail or by facsimile transmission during conventional business hours.
-(The contacts for the clerk of court and the Department of Justice are posted on the court's website-http://www.uscfc.uscourts.gov.)
+Such notice must be provided by e-mail or by facsimile transmission during clerk's office business hours as defined in RCFC 77.1.
+(The contacts for the clerk and the Department of Justice are posted on the court's website www.uscfc.uscourts.gov.)
 The pre-filing notice is intended to permit the Department of Justice to assign an attorney to the case who can address relevant issues on a timely basis and to permit the court to ensure the availability of appropriate court resources.
-Failure to provide pre-filing notification will not preclude the filing of the case but is likely to delay the initial processing of the case, including the scheduling of the initial status conference.
+Failure to provide pre-filing notification will delay the assigned judge's ability to initiate proceedings in the case, including the scheduling of the initial status conference.
 See paragraph 8, below.
 Plaintiff's counsel must apprise the above entities of any material change in respect to the timing of or the intent to file a protest.
 Plaintiff is encouraged to provide earlier notice if possible as a courtesy to the court and to government counsel.

-3. The pre-filing notice must include:

-(a) a statement consistent with the disclosure requirements called for in RCFC 7.1(a); and

-(b) the following additional information:

-(1) the name of the procuring agency and the number of the solicitation in the contested procurement;

-(2) the name and telephone number of the contracting officer responsible for the procurement;

-(3) the name and telephone number of the principal agency attorney, if known, who represented the agency in any prior protest of the same procurement;

-(4) whether plaintiff contemplates requesting temporary or preliminary injunctive relief pursuant to RCFC 65;

-(5) whether plaintiff has discussed the need for temporary or preliminary injunctive relief with Department of Justice counsel and the response, if any;

-(6) whether the action was preceded by the filing of a protest before the Government Accountability Office (GAO) and if so, the "B-" number of the protest and whether a decision was issued; and

-(7) whether plaintiff contemplates the need for the court to enter a protective order.
+- 3. The pre-filing notice must include: - (a) a statement consistent with the disclosure requirements called for in RCFC 7.1(a); and - (b) the following additional information: - (1) the name of the procuring agency and the number of the solicitation in the contested procurement; - (2) the name and telephone number of the contracting officer responsible for the procurement; - (3) the name and telephone number of the principal agency attorney, if known, who represented the agency in any prior protest of the same procurement; - (4) whether plaintiff contemplates requesting temporary or preliminary injunctive relief pursuant to RCFC 65; - (5) whether plaintiff has discussed the need for temporary or preliminary injunctive relief with Department of Justice counsel and the response, if any; - (6) whether the action was preceded by the filing of a protest before the Government Accountability Office (GAO) and if so, the "B-" number of the protest and whether a decision was issued; and - (7) whether plaintiff contemplates the need for the court to enter a protective order.